imalexlelo10/IT-Support-Portfolio/01-Active-Directory-IAM-Lab/README.md

 I verified the employee's role assignment through the **Member Of** tab in ADUC, confirming that the user was successfully assigned to the appropriate security group.

 ![Membership Verification](screenshots/05-membership-verification.png)

+# Lab 2 - RBAC File Share & Resource Permissions

+## Objective

+The objective of this lab was to assign permissions to security groups for the departmental resources employees need to access.
+The goal was to determine the appropriate level of access for each group based on the employees' roles and responsibilities while following the principle of least privilege.

+## Scenario

+After creating the employee accounts and role-based security groups in Lab 1, the security groups still needed to be connected to actual organizational resources.
+I created a shared folder containing separate departmental folders for Finance, Human Resources, and IT.
+I then configured Share and NTFS permissions for each folder using the appropriate departmental security group.

+## What I Configured

+I created departmental shared folders for Finance, Human Resources, and IT and assigned each department's security group permissions to its corresponding resource.

+- GG_Finance_Analysts → Finance
+- GG_HR_Specialists → Human Resources
+- GG_IT_Support → IT

+Each security group was granted Change and Read permissions at the Share level and Modify permissions at the NTFS level.
+This allows employees to read, create, modify, and delete files needed for their roles without giving them unnecessary administrative control over the resource.

+Full Control was not assigned because the departmental roles did not require the ability to manage permissions.
+This follows the principle of least privilege by providing users only the access necessary to perform their job responsibilities.

+## Why Security Groups Were Used

+Permissions were assigned to departmental security groups rather than directly to individual user accounts.
+This makes access easier to manage and reduces the time required to provision new employees.

+For example, when a new Finance employee joins the organization, the administrator can add the employee to GG_Finance_Analysts.
+Because the group already has the appropriate permissions to the Finance resource, the employee receives access through their group membership without requiring individual folder permissions to be configured.

+This provides a more scalable and manageable approach to access control.

+## Verification

+I verified that all three departmental security groups were properly configured with the intended Share and NTFS permissions by reviewing the Sharing and Security settings for each departmental folder.

+The following group-to-resource assignments were verified:

+- GG_Finance_Analysts → Finance
+- GG_HR_Specialists → Human Resources
+- GG_IT_Support → IT

+Each group was configured with Change and Read permissions at the Share level and Modify permissions at the NTFS level.

+Effective user access has not yet been tested.
+A future phase of the lab will use a domain-joined client workstation to sign in as individual employees and verify that authorized resources can be accessed while unauthorized departmental resources are denied.

+## What I Learned

+Before this lab, I did not fully understand how users and groups are permitted to access specific resources within an organization.
+Now I better understand the flow of RBAC, the difference between Share and NTFS permissions, and the principle of least privilege.

+The most important thing I learned about RBAC and least privilege is that permissions should be based on the capabilities a user needs to perform their job responsibilities.
+Users should receive enough access to complete their duties without being given unnecessary administrative capabilities or permissions.